• Recipes

 • In a small pot, add heavy whipping cream and turn the heat to medium.
 Cook through but don't bring to a boil.

-• Add the warm heavy whipping cream to the milk chocolate bowl.
+• Add the chocolate to the pot.
 Use a rubber spatula to gently mix and melt the chocolate completely.

 • Add the mixture to the baking pan.
 Lightly tap the pan on a flat surface a couple of times to get rid of any air bubbles.

-• Put it in the fridge for at least two hours.
+• Put it in the fridge for at least three hours.

 After two hours in the fridge